 Level 1 Modules

-The University does not permit you to take more than 30 CATS of level 1 modules after the 1st year, and you may not take level 1 language modules in the third or fourth years.
+The University does not permit you to take more than 30 CATS of level 1 modules after the 1st year.
+You may not take level 1 language modules in the third or fourth years.

 The Physics department does not allow students, in their second, third or fourth year, to take entry level programming modules.
 This includes any programming module with module codes such as CS1xx, IB1xx, MA1xx.